Chef’s knives are the single most important tool in a kitchen.

-What Makes a Chef’s Knife Heirloom-Quality?
+What Makes a Chef’s Knife Worth Owning for Life

 Most knives fail long before the steel does.